top of page

 Continuously burn candles and incense until the day of the burial to guide the deceased to the afterlife

-- Incense pot with sand is placed in the center of the altar (on the first day we didn't have this so we used a bowl of uncooked rice).
-We bought a white flower pot and sand from B&Q
+• Incense pot with sand: Place the incense pot in the centre of the altar.
+On the first day, we did not have one, so we used a bowl of uncooked rice instead.
+We bought a white plant pot and some sand from B&Q.

-- A bowl of cooked rice with two chopsticks upright with a boiled egg in the middle.
-The up right chopsticks symbolizing the deceased "eating" the food offered.
-(This is later buried with the deceased)
+• A bowl of cooked rice with two chopsticks placed upright, with a boiled egg in the middle: The upright chopsticks symbolise the deceased “eating” the food that has been offered.
+This is later buried with the deceased.

-- Tea and wine cups: In front of the incense burner place 1 cup of tea and 3 cups of rice wine.
-You can buy these from most Asian supermarkets.
-(Usually when worshiping gods and ancestors, we would place 3 tea cups and 5 wine cups 三茶五酒 but for the first year of death we were told to use 1 tea cup and 3 wine cups when offering prayers to my father as he would still be making his way through the afterlife so would not be classed as an ancestor just yet)
+• Tea and wine cups: In front of the incense burner, place 1 cup of tea and 3 cups of rice wine.
+These can be bought from most Asian supermarkets.
+Usually, when worshipping gods and ancestors, we would place 3 tea cups and 5 wine cups (三茶五酒).
+However, for the first year after death, we were told to use 1 tea cup and 3 wine cups when offering prayers to my father, as he would still be making his way through the afterlife and would not yet be classed as an ancestor.

-- White candle: Our altar was by our balcony door so we used a lantern that we bought from IKEA to prevent the flame from blowing out.
+• White candle: Our altar was by the balcony door, so we used a lantern from IKEA to prevent the flame from blowing out.
 We bought pillar candles from Tesco and used ramekins to hold them.

-- Food Offerings: Place food offerings at the front on dedicated plates used for the deceased (my mum kept a few plates and bowls aside to use) burn 3 candles during meal offerings
+• Food offerings: Place the food offerings at the front of the altar on dedicated plates used for the deceased.
+My mum kept a few plates and bowls aside specifically for this.
+Burn 3 candles during meal offerings.

-- Photo of the deceased: Usually in black and white this can be placed behind the altars incense pot or on the side.
-(Coloured photo is also okay)
+• Photo of the deceased: Usually, this is in black and white and can be placed behind the altar’s incense pot or to the side.
+A coloured photo is also fine.

 Do's

-Keep the incense and candle burning until the burial.
-This will guide the deceased to the afterlife.
-Use incense spirals throughout the night if needed and make sure a single incense stick is always burning.
-I purchased the incense coils online but you can find these in the Vietnamese supermarkets in Deptford High Street (La Loi)
+• Keep the incense and candle burning until the burial.
+This is believed to help guide the deceased into the afterlife.
+Use incense spirals throughout the night if needed, and make sure that a single incense stick is always burning.
+I bought the incense coils online, but you can also find them in Vietnamese supermarkets on Deptford High Street, such as La Loi.

-Offer food before every meal.
-It is deemed disrespectful if you serve your own food first.
-The deceased is believed to be still in this life until the burial.
-Before every meal remember to burn 3 incense sticks and show respect by letting the deceased know its time for breakfast/lunch/dinner so they can eat first.
+• Offer food before every meal.
+It is considered disrespectful to serve yourself first.
+The deceased is believed to still be in this life until the burial, so before every meal, remember to burn 3 incense sticks and let them know it is time for breakfast, lunch or dinner so they can eat first.

 Dont's

-Don't eat the offerings.
-This is seen as fighting the deceased for food when the spirit is still making its way to the afterlife.
-As wasteful as it seems, we have to throw the food away after (You can however eat offerings offered to the ancestors).
-Tip: Instead of throwing the food away add to compost.
+• Don’t eat the offerings.
+This is seen as fighting the deceased for food while the spirit is still making its way to the afterlife.
+As wasteful as it may seem, the food should be thrown away afterwards.
+You can, however, eat offerings that have been made to the ancestors.
+Tip: instead of throwing the food away, add it to the compost.

-Don't eat with chopsticks.
-Up until the funeral we had to eat with a spoon as it is believed we could accidentally poke and injure the spirit.
+• Don’t eat with chopsticks.
+Up until the funeral, we had to eat with a spoon, as it is believed that using chopsticks could accidentally poke or injure the spirit.

-Don't place the altar on the same wall as the ancestral altar.
-Because it may seem like you are offering incense to the ancestors and not the deceased.
+• Don’t place the altar on the same wall as the ancestral altar.
+This is because it may look as though you are offering incense to the ancestors rather than to the deceased.

-Don't leave the altar unattended.
-Leaving any open naked flame unattended is never a good idea.
+• Don’t leave the altar unattended.
+Leaving any naked flame unattended is never a good idea.

 Things to Prepare